 Why should you ditch sending your clients an email and send them a handwritten holiday card instead?
 Because holiday cards:

 1. Holiday cards are meaningful

-Have you ever got an email that left you feeling valued the same way a handwritten card from a family member did?
+Have you ever gotten an email that left you feeling valued the same way a handwritten card from a family member did?
 Probably not.
 That’s because a handwritten card is a much more meaningful communication.